Hellblazer99/Fantasy-Cricket/README.md

 2. pyqt5
-To install pyqt5 you need to have python version >= 3 installed If python is installed:
+To install pyqt5 you need to have python version >= 3 installed If python is installed:\n
-	1.Press 'Windows key'+'R' on your keyboard
+	1.Press 'Windows key'+'R' on your keyboard\n
 	2.Type cmd and press enter
 	3.Type the following command : pip install PyQt5